erinltoth/tweeter/README.md

-# Tweeter Project
+# Tweeter

-Tweeter is a simple, single-page Twitter clone.

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express and MongoDB back-end skills.
+Tweeter is a single-page Twitter clone app built with HTML, CSS, JS, jQuery, and AJAX on the client-side, and Node, Express, and MongoDB on the server-side.

+## Motivation

+Tweeter is a project I completed while studying at Lighthouse Labs in order to learn/practice full-stack development.

 ## Getting Started